CalebBell/ht/README.rst

 ht is open-source software for engineers and technicians working in the fields of chemical or mechanical engineering.
 It includes modules for various heat transfer functions.

+Among the tasks this library can be used for are:

+* Sizing a Shell & Tube heat exchanger using any of the Zukauskas, ESDU 73031, or Bell methods
+* Calculating pressure drop in a Hairpin heat exchanger
+* Calculating heat loss of objects, including insulated objects
+* Calculating heat loss from buried pipe
+* Performing radiative heat transfer calculations
+* Conderser and Reboiler rating
+* Detailed heat exchanger evaluation; finding fouling factors
+* Heat transfer in packed beds
+* Sizing a Plate and Frame heat exchanger
+* Modeling an Air Cooler
+* Supercritical CO2 or water heat transfer

 The ht library depends on the SciPy library to provide numerical constants, interpolation, integration, and numerical solving functionality. ht runs on